input-output-hk/cardano-sl/CONTRIBUTING.md

 ## Discussion

-The following places are where developers chat about cardano development:
-* The officially sanctioned chat can be found [here](https://chat.cardano.org/channel/developers)
+Developer discussion can be found on the official Telegram channel [here](https://t.me/CardanoDevelopersOfficial).
-* Additionally, there is a Telegram channel for developers [here](https://t.me/CardanoDevelopersOfficial)
-* Finally, there is a gitter channel that has been created for this project, that can be found [here](https://gitter.im/cardano-dev), however, this one is not as active, but is maintained by the community rather than the official cardano project.
+This channel is intended as a developer/contribution channel.
+It should not be used for customer support requests, comedy/memes, or price talk.
+There are already plenty of communication media for that.
+If Cardano is to become a truly decentralized project, contributors from the community need a place to discuss improvements and development.

 ## Bug Reports